jestjs/jest/docs/en/Configuration.md

 ##### available in Jest **20.0.0+**

-Use this config option to add custom reporters to Jest.
+Use this configuration option to add custom reporters to Jest.
 A custom reporter is a class that implements `onRunStart`, `onTestStart`, `onTestResult`, `onRunComplete` methods that will be called when any of those events occurs.

 If custom reporters are specified, the default Jest reporters will be overridden.
 To keep default reporters, `default` can be passed as a module name.